 Are you prepared to cope with critical beyond-market forces such as governments, regulatory agencies, the media, courts, and influential activists?

-In this one-week intensive program you’ll develop holistic strategies to harness non-market forces, successfully manage risk, and seize new opportunities to create a competitive edge for your company.
+In this intensive program you’ll develop holistic strategies to harness non-market forces, successfully manage risk, and seize new opportunities to create a competitive edge for your company.

 - Explore topics ranging from big-data analysis of stakeholder sentiment to entrepreneurship in the shadow of regulation.

 - Learn strategies and tips from top-level experts.